jianwolf/diary-slm/README.md

 ## The Idea

-Your diary (say, 500k characters/year) is roughly 300k-400k tokens.
+Your diary (say, 500k characters/year) is roughly 125k tokens (at ~4 chars/token).
 Modern models like Qwen 2.5 and Llama 3.1 support 128k context windows.
 Instead of using RAG (which loses context), we split your diary by quarter or half-year and feed it directly into the prompt.

 **The result**: The AI has a "god's eye view" of your life during that period.
 It can see patterns, causality, and connections that retrieval-based approaches would miss.